KhounborineII/ToadSuckContract/README.md

 2. You have agreed to abide by these terms and conditions of this contract;
 3. You understand that you will be subject to the consequences specified above and may be subject to reduction in overall course grade in the event that you do not fulfill the terms of this contract.

-- Printed name:
+- Printed name: Ryan Fuller
-Signature:
+Signature: Ryan Fuller
-Date:
+Date: 10/07/2022
 Paragraph:

 - Printed name: